didiersmith/steve/chapters/default-provisions.md

 "Their thinking is that, because evolution exists, they no longer need you to explain their creation.
 Evolution just did everything."

-"What?"
+"What do you mean, 'evolution did everything?'"
 Steve asked.
-"Evolution did everything?
-Just...what, evolved them out of sludge?"
+"Evolution...what, evolved them out of sludge?"

 "Yes, I think so."